Mark Lowe: 2012

 He appeared in 36 games in 2012, with a 3.43 ERA.
+He became a free agent following the season.

 Los Angeles Angels

 On February 8, 2013, he signed a minor league contract with the Los Angeles Dodgers that included an invitation to spring training.
 The Dodgers released him on March 24 and he signed another minor league contract, this time with the Los Angeles Angels on March 27.
+He had his contract selected to the major league roster on March 30.
 He was designated for assignment on May 29, and released on June 6.

 Washington Nationals

-On June 11, 2013, the Washington Nationals signed Lowe to a minor league contract and assigned him to the Syracuse Chiefs of the Triple-A International League.
+On June 12, 2013, the Washington Nationals signed Lowe to a minor league contract and assigned him to the Syracuse Chiefs of the Triple-A International League.
+He was released on September 2.

 Tampa Bay Rays

-Lowe signed a minor league deal with the Tampa Bay Rays on November 20, 2013.
+On November 19, 2013, Lowe signed a minor league contract with the Tampa Bay Rays.
 He was released on March 26, 2014.

 Cleveland Indians

-Lowe signed a minor league deal with the Cleveland Indians in April 2014.
+On March 31, 2014, Lowe signed a minor league contract with the Cleveland Indians.
 He was called up to the majors from the Triple-A Columbus Clippers on May 22.
 He was designated for assignment on July 8, and assigned outright to Columbus on July 12.
 Lowe elected free agency on October 12, 2014.

-Seattle Mariners (2nd stint)
+Seattle Mariners (second stint)

 On December 18, 2014, the Seattle Mariners signed Lowe to a minor league contract with an invitation to spring training.
+He had his contract selected to the major league roster on May 4, 2015.
 Before he was traded, Lowe had pitched 36 innings in 34 appearances out of the bullpen for the Mariners, with an ERA of 1.00.

 Toronto Blue Jays

 On July 31, 2015, Lowe was traded to the Toronto Blue Jays for Rob Rasmussen, Jake Brentz, and Nick Wells.
 Over the last two months of 2015, Lowe pitched 19 innings of relief for Toronto, compiling a 3.79 ERA.
 His combined totals for 2015 (with Seattle and Toronto) were: 55 innings, 1–3 record, 13 games finished, and a 1.96 ERA.
+He became a free agent following the season.